 People often ask 'how are you feeling?' and it can be impossible to answer.
 When someone dies suddenly you can be left with an overwhelming mixture of feelings and thoughts.
-Here are some of the emotions that can be commonly felt when someone you care about dies.
+Here are some of the emotions that may be felt when someone you care about dies.